 Embroidery thread is fragile and should be handled delicately in order to increase its lifespan.

 Hand wash your embroidered items so that you can handle them with more care than your trusty washing machine does.
-Using a washing machine and a dryer can also cause your embroidery projects to shrink, which clearly isn’t great.
+Using a washing machine and a dryer can also cause your embroidery projects to shrink or your embroidery to look bad, which clearly isn’t great.

 Even if you aren’t washing your embroidery constantly, simply getting it wet all of the time can take a toll on it.